lead generation

 Lead Scoring: Use lead scoring to prioritize your efforts and focus on the most engaged leads.

-Lead scoring assigns points to leads based on their behavior,
+Lead scoring assigns points to leads based on their behaviour,

 such as opening emails, visiting your website, or downloading resources.